nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     list if ran after the `find` command, then returns the earliest 1-hour slot available for the week.
   * `slot t/TUT-1 d/2` - EduConnect will first filter and return a list of students with the tag `TUT-1`, then return the earliest 2-hour slot available for the week.
+* The command's execution will iterate through the selected list of students, accessing each `Timetable` object's list of `Day` objects.
+  * Each `Day` object will look for valid `Period` that does not overlap with its own list of `Period` objects.
+  * The series of valid `Period` and `Day` will be collected from each `Timetable` of each `Student`.
+  * Common slots across all `Timetable` will then be filtered out and returned.

 _{more functionality to be implemented in later versions}_